Hillside’s 2022 Patient Outcomes & Statistics Report

 - increased acceptance of their negative emotions

-- an improved ability to engage in goal-directed behavior when experiencing negative emotions
+- an improved ability to engage in goal-directed behavior and control impulsive behaviors when experiencing negative emotions

 - greater confidence in their ability to use effective strategies to manage negative emotions

 The Distress Tolerance Scale (DTS) measures the capacity to withstand negative psychological states and has four subscales that assess important aspects of this capacity.
-Scores on the full scale and subscales range from 1-5 with higher scores indicating a greater ability to withstand negative psychological states.
+Total scores and subscale scores range from 1 to 5, with higher scores indicating a greater ability to withstand negative psychological states.

-There was a statistically significant increase in scores at seven weeks of treatment on the full scale and on all four subscales (all p values <.001) suggesting clients had:
+There was a significant increase in total scores and on all four subscales at discharge (all p values <.001) suggesting clients had:

 - an overall improvement in their ability to handle uncomfortable emotional experiences